 - Bread all the eggplant by lightly coating in flour, shaking off any excess, and dipping in eggs and then breadcrumbs.

-- Place all the now-breaded eggplant rounds on a foil-lined baking sheet and drizzle oil on top, making sure to get some on each one.
+- Place all the now-breaded eggplant rounds on a baking sheet and drizzle oil on top, making sure to get some on each one.

 - Place in the oven and cook until lightly browned, about 15 minutes or so.
 Flip halfway through.
 You may need to repeat this step if all your eggplant doesn’t fit, which is normal.